 Each drum pad controls different parameters of the sampler used, as well as envelopes and modulations.
 On the other hand, a resonant filter amplifies and reinforces various frequencies of the amplified snare drum, bringing to the fore the most delicate harmonics of the instrument.

 Vértice de una Espiral

 for percussion quartet and live electronics

-Hi-Hat quartet where amplification plays a preponderant role in the musical narrative of the piece.
-There is a continuous dialogue between the acoustic and the digital media, blending and separating both sound layers as the piece progresses.
+Percussion quartet where amplification plays a fundamental role in the musical narrative of the piece.
+Each performer listens to a click track, which indicates the moment in which the microphones are unmuted in order to amplify, minimizing noise and the intended amplification process during the piece.
+In this way, through the use of microphones, each percussionist explores the different zones of a hi-hat cymbal through an automated amplification process controlled by a Max/MSP patch.
+There is a continuous dialogue between the acoustic and digital media, mixing and separating both sound layers as the piece progresses.

 for MIDI piano

 Four studies for Yamaha's Disklavier in which intervals, rhythms, synthesis and dynamics are explored through the mechanical possibilities offered by the precise and systematic automation of the MIDI-piano.
 The studies are connected through a story in which SHPR-25725, an entity trapped inside the piano, describes his miserable day to day at work.

 for e-viola, e-violoncello and modular synthesizer